-The Coordinator will ensure that monitoring the work progress and use of resources is done on an annual basis to ensure the detection of errors and deviations as early as possible in the project's lifecycle.
+The Coordinator will ensure that monitoring the work progress and use of resources is done on

+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 an annual basis in order to ensure the detection of errors and deviations as early as possible in the project's life cycle.
 Regular teleconferences (as a minimum on a bi-monthly basis) will be planned to monitoring the work progress.